-Non- Governmental Organizations (NGOs) NGOs engage with us on social initiatives.
+Stakeholder Category Relevance and Expectations Level of Engagement Non- Governmental Organizations (NGOs) NGOs engage with us on social initiatives.
 They expect cooperation, mutual support, and effective communication to achieve shared goals.
 Quarterly / Ad hoc Suppliers & Contractors A sustainable supply chain depends on our suppliers adhering to the Supplier Code of Conduct.
 They expect fair treatment, prioritization of local suppliers, ethical practices, and no conflicts of interest.
 Daily / As per procurement needs Rating Agencies Rating agencies evaluate our performance and transparency.
 They expect access to accurate data, ESG disclosures, and timely communication.
 Ad hoc Local Community The Local Community expects our projects to generate positive social impact, enhance quality of life, and promote inclusive development.
-Ad hoc / Project-based Internal Stakeholders Employees & Employees are essential to all operations.
-They expect Workers fair treatment, equal opportunities, benefits, career growth, performance management, and internal communication.
-Quarterly growth, performance management, and internal Quarterly / As scheduled
+Ad hoc / Project-based Internal Stakeholders Employees & Workers Employees are essential to all operations.
+They expect fair treatment, equal opportunities, benefits, career growth, performance management, and internal communication.
+Quarterly Board of Directors The Board provides oversight and strategic direction.
+They expect informed decision-making processes, transparency, compliance, and alignment with long- term goals.
+Quarterly / As scheduled Management The Management is responsible for strategy execution and performance.
+They require up-to-date information, cross-functional collaboration, and operational efficiency.
+Daily / Weekly